prajod/openai_function_calling/README.md

   2. sales_info.json contains the market data that we provide to the LLM, when it asks for data
   3. notebook_output.txt contains sample output from the notebook that can be compared against yours after you run the notebook.
   4. requirements.txt has the libraries and versions used by the notbook code
+  5. A .env file is needed to store your OPENAI_API_KEY.
+The notebook assumes that this file is present.
+That file is not added in this repo.
+Please create the file and add it to your source folder.
+See this link for help with .env files: https://www.runthat.blog/how-to-create-and-use-env-files-in-python/